MarkWilcock/Generative-AI-Course/22 Exercise - Advanced Tasks.md

 ## Customisers

-Customisers adapt the AI tool so it provides more relevant responses based on the organisations needs.
+Customisers adapt the AI tool so it provides more relevant responses based on the organisation's needs.

 ### Tasks
 Customise the AI in some way :